ghc/ghc/docs/users_guide/glasgow_exts.rst

     :implies: :ghc-flag:`-XPolyKinds`, :ghc-flag:`-XDataKinds`, :ghc-flag:`-XKindSignatures`
     :since: 8.0.1

-    Allow kinds to be as intricate as types.
+    Allow kinds to be as intricate as types, allowing explicit quantification over kind variables, higher-rank kinds, and the use of type synonyms and families in kinds, among other features.

 .. ghc-flag:: -XPolyKinds